warestack/cc/Class-2/lab2-part2.md

 🎉 That’s it, we just built our very first Express server!
 This small app is the foundation for building APIs and web applications.

-✅ Tutorial complete.
-Continue to the next part.
+✅ Tutorial is completed.
+Continue to the [next part](lab2-part3.md).